ipfabric/docs/docs/releases/previous_releases/nimpee_v2.md

   / Error reports & in each table with Hostname detail (only for user with Settings privileges)
-- XDP (Discovery Protocols) now consider only neighbors with capabilities “router” or (“switch” or “bridge” but excluding “phone” or “host”)
+- XDP (Discovery Protocols) now consider only neighbors with capabilities "router" or ("switch" or "bridge" but excluding "phone" or "host")

 **Improvements and Bug Fixes**